Lab 1: Cartesian trajectory planning¶

 }

-However, in this lab you'll implement a Cartesian interpolation using the robot under a joint position controller (using the same Inverse Kinematics solver that is already implemented with the Kinemcatics and Dynamics Library (KDL) — if you're interested, there are other libraries that can also do this (and much more), like Pinocchio).
+However, in this lab you'll implement Cartesian interpolation with the robot under a joint position controller (using the same Inverse Kinematics solver already implemented with the Kinematics and Dynamics Library (KDL).
+If you're interested, other libraries can also do this (and much more), such as Pinocchio).

 This script performs the complete interpolation during all proposed segments.
 Let's see the code (each part of the code is explained in detail below):